 - Admittance to OWU

-- A high school record and/or SAT or ACT scores that indicate a potential for high achievement at Ohio Wesleyan
+- A strong high school academic record that indicates potential for high achievement at OWU

 - A stated interest in studying economics, business administration management, marketing, finance, accounting, or international business on their initial OWU application